 1. Do you have a registered and trained Club Safeguarding Officer?

 All Captains, coaches, umpires, scorers, junior managers, All Stars Activators and junior helpers must have a current DBS certificate.
-A DBS lasts 3 years and if your clubs CSO cannot start the process then you should contact your SCF Territory Manager to assist you.
+A DBS lasts 3 years and if your own club’s CSO cannot start the process then you should contact the Nick May or your SCF Territory Manager to assist you.

-All coaches coaching junior cricket require valid coaching and Safeguarding Young Cricketers (SYC) certificates.
+All coaches require valid coaching DBS certificates.
 In addition, coaches and managers of junior teams need to have valid ECB DBS in place.
 Please check ECB’s safer recruitment and DBS checks (click here to view).

 3. Do you hold current contact details for all your club members?